Küzholuzo Nienü

 Küzholüzo Nienü (born 10 October 1966), popularly known as Azo Nienü, is an Indian politician from Nagaland.
 He has been elected to the Nagaland Legislative Assembly five times from the Phek constituency in 2003 and in every subsequent election.

-Nienü has earlier served as a minister in the Nagaland Legislative Assembly.
-He served as the leader of Naga People's Front Legislature wing from 2022 till 2025 and was former co-chairman of United Democratic Alliance government in the Nagaland Legislative Assembly.
+Nienü has previously served as a minister in the Nagaland Legislative Assembly.
+He served as the leader of the Naga People's Front Legislature wing from 2022 till 2025 and was former co-chairman of the United Democratic Alliance government in the Nagaland Legislative Assembly.